Are disentangled representations all you need to build speaker anonymization systems?: Results

 The VPC 2022 baseline system provides a strong baseline, keeping the spoken content well recognizable (absolute degradation of less than 1 $WER\%$ over clean speech) while significantly increasing privacy protection.
 On the LibriSpeech dataset, privacy was increased, as the $D_{\leftrightarrow}^{\mathrm{sys}}$ metric lowered from 0.93 down to 0.67.
 On the VCTK dataset, privacy was even more improved.
 The $D_{\leftrightarrow}^{\mathrm{sys}}$ dropped from 0.93 to 0.49.
 This overall trend of seeing the VCTK dataset more anonymized than the LibriSpeech one can be explained by the dataset's nature.
 LibriSpeech does not offer much variability within a single speaker due to the long recording sessions of audiobook chapters.
 In addition, reading speech differs from spontaneous speech, which impacts speech rate.
 Those biases are captured by ASV systems \cite{rhythm_jf_odyssey,prob_x-vector}.
 In the following, we will primarily focus on the VCTK results.

-Our experiment with the {\scshape{tdnnf}} PPG extractor trained on filterbank without VQ shows a very high degradation of utility.
+Our experiment with the {\scshape{tdnnf}} ASR-BN extractor trained on filterbank without VQ shows a very high degradation of utility.
 In both the LibriSpeech and the VCTK datasets, the $WER\%$ increases by a large margin.
-This is because the PPG model was not trained with the non-clean speech of LibriSpeech train-other-500.
+This is because the ASR-BN model was not trained with the non-clean speech of LibriSpeech train-other-500.
 Even with the degradation of utility, privacy is not similarly better.
 On VCTK, the $D_{\leftrightarrow}^{\mathrm{sys}}$ dropped from 0.93 to 0.73, a slight improvement but far less than the VPC baseline.
-This disparity can be explained as we extracted the PPG from the 13th layer while the VPC baseline extracted it from the 17th layer.
-The voice conversion system might have trouble modifying the speaker identity with less refined PPG.
+This disparity can be explained as we extracted the ASR-BN from the 13th layer while the VPC baseline extracted it from the 17th layer.
+The voice conversion system might have trouble modifying the speaker identity with less refined ASR-BN.

 By constraining the {\scshape{tdnnf}} network with the use of vector quantization, speaker verification performance is drastically reduced.
 The number $V$ of prototypes in the quantization dictionary constrains the acoustic model.
 With $V$ prototype vectors, the spoken information of the speech is compressed into a discrete dictionary space of size $V$.
 The smaller the dictionary, the more the network must find an efficient transformation to represent the spoken content information, leaving less room to encode the speaker's information.
 We tried three dictionary sizes in our experiment: 256, 128, and 64.
 The most anonymized speech was generated with VQ=64, where the $D_{\leftrightarrow}^{\mathrm{sys}}$ dropped from 0.73 (without VQ) to 0.29 (with VQ=64) on the VCTK dataset.
 But this privacy improvement comes at a very high utility cost; the $WER\%$ raises from 19.1 to 29.1.
 The other dictionary sizes illustrate well the privacy utility trade-off \cite{privacy-utility-tradeoff} which this model suffers.
 We hypothesize that the privacy improvement comes from the vector quantification layer, while the utility loss comes from the small number of layers before the quantification layer.
 Constraining the network to such a few discrete vectors could be possible without significant utility loss if the network has the encoding capacity to transform the speech signal into a compressed high-level representation.